Aldwark (York): Layout and architecture

 The street runs south-east, from its junction with Goodramgate and Ogleforth, to its junction with St Saviour's Place, Stonebow, and Peasholme Green.
 St Andrewgate and the small Bollan Court lead off its south-west side, while the modern streets of Margaret Philipson Court, Hunt Court, and Pear Tree Court, lead off its north-east side.

-Notable buildings on the north-east side include the Merchant Taylor's Hall and its associated cottage; and the side of St Anthony's Hall; 1-5 Aldwark, built in 1770; the Oliver Sheldon House, with 15th-century origins, but largely rebuilt in 1720; and the gate piers and wall of Saltmarsh House, built in 1693, although the house itself was demolished in 1848.
-On the south-west side, notable buildings include the former tannery at 36 Aldwark.
+Notable buildings on the north-east side include the Grade I-listed Merchant Taylor's Hall and its associated cottage, listed at Grade II; the side of St Anthony's Hall; Nos.
+1–5, built in 1770; the Oliver Sheldon House at Nos.
+17–19, with 15th-century origins, but largely rebuilt in 1720; the gate piers and wall of Saltmarsh House, built in around 1693, although the house itself was demolished in 1848, and Nos.
+47–49, four former school ranges built between 1870 and 1901 and now used as offices.

+On the south-west side, notable buildings include the former tannery at No. 36; Nos.
+60–62, a former Methodist chapel built in 1759; and No. 64, which forms part of the listing with 11 St Saviour's Place.